technicat/TootSDK/FORK.md

 This fork is geared toward supporting [Fedicat](https://fedicat.com) and changes daily, so expect instability and divergence from the [official branch](https://github.com/TootSDK/TootSDK).
-Not much effort is made to maintain the admin and demo apps.
+Minimal effort is made to maintain the example apps.
 Here's a summary of the changes:

 ## TootOO